-Unpack, sort, and tag donations such as clothing, household goods, books, toys, etc. at an Arc’s Value Village store in Richfield, New Hope, St. Paul or Bloomington.
+Unpack, sort, and tag donations such as clothing, household goods, books, toys, etc. at an Arc’s Value Village store in Richfield, New Hope, or Bloomington.

 You can work individually or with a team and hours are flexible: days, evenings, and weekends, seven days a week.

-Allycia Wolff, Advocate at The Arc, explains how volunteering directly supports people with disabilities in this short video.
+Allycia Wolff, advocate at The Arc Minnesota, explains how volunteering directly supports people with disabilities in this short video.